 Absorb has a couple of options that allow you to handle course visibility for admins, depending on what kind of accessibility you want an admin to have.
 First, you can hide all courses from them via the use of permissions, or you can hide specific courses by changing the department or editor assigned to the course.

 The first option is fairly straightforward.
 If you want to hide all courses from the user, system admins can use the admin interface to create a role that prevents access to Absorb's Courses report:

-- In the Permissions report, simply uncheck all of the VIEW and MODIFY items under Courses.
+- In the Permissions report, simply deselect all of the view and modify items under Courses.

 - Save the role, and assign it to the admin as you would any other Role.

-Please note that certain role permissiones do have dependencies on these course permissions.
+Note that certain role permissions do have dependencies on these course permissions.
 For example, the Course Activity report requires access to Online Courses to select a course to report on via the mandatory filter in that report.

 Course Editors & Admin Visibility Department

 Absorb offers a couple of additional options which allow you to configure display options for individual courses: